cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_data-amplitude-frequency-duality.md

 </div>

 > ### Analysis Questions
-> Discuss these to help you complete the table below.
+> Discuss these to help you make sense of the data below.
 You do not need to write the complete answers in your notebooks.

   1. Compare the cell damage observed across different frequencies of electromagnetic radiation (from red laser to X-ray).
 What pattern do you notice about the relationship between frequency and cell damage?
 <!--